 In its broadest definition, the term screeding refers to any action of smoothing out a pliable material into a flat layer.
-The term can be used both as a verb ("to screed") or as a noun referring to the tool used to do the flattening.
-There are tools manufactured expressly for screeding, but you can make use of any straight board, as well.
+The term can be used both as a verb ("to screed") or as a noun referring to the tool that is used to do the flattening.
+There are tools manufactured expressly for screeding, but you can also make use of any straight board to do the job.

-The term is most familiar in the building trades, where it refers to the action of flattening out poured concrete into a smooth, flat layer prior to finishing the surface.
-It can also be used to describe the action of flattening out a layer of flooring mortar or sand or gravel underlayment beneath a surface that will be paved.
-For example, you might have a wavy sub-floor that needs to be filled in with leveling compound.
-If the compound is not self-leveling, then you must drag a screed across the top to bring the compound to level.
+The term "screeding" is a familiar one in the building trades, where it refers to the action of flattening out poured concrete into a smooth, flat layer prior to finishing the surface.
+It can also be used to describe the action of flattening out a layer of flooring mortar, sand, or gravel underlayment beneath a surface in preparation for paving.
+For example, you might have an uneven sub-floor that needs to be filled in with leveling compound.
+If the compound is not self-leveling, then you must drag a screed across the top to bring the compound to flatten and level the surface.

 Screeding in Concrete Work

 In the process of pouring concrete, a screed is usually a long length of straight 2 x 4 board or an aluminum bar manufactured for the purpose.
-Whatever object is used, screeding us done by drawing the tool across the wet surface of the concrete.
-The screed is generally long enough so that each end can rest on one side of the concrete form.
+Whatever object is used, screeding is done by drawing the tool across the wet surface of the concrete.
+The screed is generally long enough so that the ends can rest on opposite sides of the concrete form.
 The screed is drawn toward the workers with a sawing, scraping motion that simultaneously smooths the surface and pushes excess concrete into any gaps or hollows.
 It helps to have two workers, one on each side of the screed, especially for large slabs.
 Aluminum screeds are often used where precision is needed, as they provide a straighter edge.

-For more professional, faster screeding, a motorized screed may be used.
+For more professional, faster screeding action, a motorized screed may be used.
 The tool has a long handle to eliminate laborious bending and tugging.

 The First Step in Finishing